 How to Choose the Best MacBook for You

 For us, the MacBook Air is an easy choice.
-It comes in at $999 yet sports similar performance and endurance to the MacBook Pro thanks to its M1 processor.
+It comes in at $999 (on the rare occasions when it isn't on sale) yet sports solid performance and incredible endurance thanks to its M1 processor.
 It's also the most portable of the bunch, and the improved 13.3-inch display is great for watching TV shows or movies.
 If you want a little more power, screen real estate, and a fresh design the MacBook Air M2 is your answer.

-However, those looking for endurance and better performance over longer periods should consider the 13-inch MacBook Pro with M2.
-It lasts for a remarkable 18 hours and 2 minutes on a charge and scored benchmark numbers that blow away the competition.
+However, those looking for endurance and better performance over longer periods should consider the 14-inch MacBook Pro with M3.
+It lasts for a remarkable 17 hours and 16 minutes on a charge and scored benchmark numbers that blow away much of the competition.

 Those three options should cover at least 90% of users.
-However, if you need either a larger screen or vastly more power for professional apps then the 14-inch MacBook Pro and 16-inch MacBook Pro with either the M1 Pro/M1 Max or M2 Pro/M2 Max chips are outstanding, if expensive, options.
+However, if you need either a larger screen or vastly more power for professional apps then the 14-inch MacBook Pro and 16-inch MacBook Pro with either the M3 Pro or M3 Max are outstanding, if expensive, options.

 How We Test MacBooks